Transition Year 6 to Year 7

 Year 7

 The specialist Year 7 tutor team supports and guides students in their new school.
 Pastoral care is all important and Form Tutors monitor their tutees, meeting them each day during registration.
-A team of Year 10 Peer Mentors support Year 7 form tutors, visiting their attached forms once a week.
+A team of Year 10 Well-being Champions support Year 7 form tutors, visiting their attached forms twice a week.
+They are also available for a drop-in and a chat every Tuesday lunch time in The Hub.
+The Well-being Champions are clearly identifiable by their gold and stripey ties and gold badges.

 To recognise and encourage positive attitudes and individual achievement students are awarded R-Points.
-There are also additional Awards Assemblies each term to recognise students' effort and achievement across the curriculum.
+There Award's Assemblies each term to recognise students' effort and achievement across the curriculum.

 At Buxton Community School we strongly encourage our Year 7 students to engage with the many enrichment and extra-curricular opportunities on offer such as sports teams, music, art, drama and languages clubs.
-There will also be several school trips and all Year 7 take part in Activity Day.
+There will also be several school trips.
 We know that students who have a well-rounded school life are generally happier and make good progress.

 If you have any queries regarding your child’s start at Buxton Community School, please contact us and we will be happy to help.